What is self-talk

 To have a positive attitude, you have to have experienced positivity.

-Children can start seeing positive aspects of their lives they haven’t recognized before after some probing and discussing9.
+These daily affirmations help children see positive aspects of their lives they haven’t recognized before after some probing and discussing9.

 Replace negative self-talk

 Sometimes children get into a negative self-talk trap.
 Using phrases such as “I’m stupid,” “I’m never going to be good at math,” or “Everyone but me can handle this.”, they are talking down to themselves.

 Teach kids positive thinking skills by replacing negative thinking patterns with positive phrases10.

 Replace “I cannot do” with “I will do my best.”

 Replace “I am so stupid” with “I am patient and hardworking.”

 Replace “I don’t like myself” with “I accept and love myself just the way I am.”